pzponge/Yestoday/Nassim_Nicholas_Taleb/Bitcoin_Currencies_and_Fragility.md

 More generally, the fundamental flaw and contradiction at the base of most cryptocurrencies is, as we saw, that the originators, miners, and maintainers of the system currently make their money from the inflation of their currencies rather than *just* from the volume of underlying transactions in them.
 Hence the total failure of bitcoin to become a currency has been masked by the inflation of the currency value, generating (paper) profits for a large enough number of people to enter the discourse well ahead of its utility.

-**Comment 2: Success for a digital currency**
+>**Comment 2: Success for a digital currency**
+>

-*There is a mistaken conflation between success for a "digital currency", which requires some stability and usability, and speculative price appreciation.*
+>There is a mistaken conflation between success for a "digital currency", which requires some stability and usability, and speculative price appreciation.

-Transactions in bitcoin are considerably more expensive than wire services or other modes of transfers, or ones in other cryptocurrencies[^7].
-They are order of magnitudes slower than standard commercial systems used by credit card companies — anecdotally, while you can instantly buy a cup of coffee with your cell phone, you would need to wait ten minutes if you used bitcoin[^8], They cannot compete with African mobile money[^9].
+Transactions in bitcoin are considerably more expensive than wire services or other modes of transfers, or ones in other cryptocurrencies *\[note 7\]*.
+They are order of magnitudes slower than standard commercial systems used by credit card companies — anecdotally, while you can instantly buy a cup of coffee with your cell phone, you would need to wait ten minutes if you used bitcoin *\[note 8\]*, They cannot compete with African mobile money *\[note 9\]*.
 Nor can the system outlined above — as per its very structure — accommodate a large volume of transactions — which is something central for such an ambitious payment system.

-[^7]: Transactions in bitcoin are orders of magnitude more expensive than those done using African mobile phones.
+*\[note 7\]*: Transactions in bitcoin are orders of magnitude more expensive than those done using African mobile phones.

-[^8]: "As it grew in popularity, Bitcoin became cumbersome, slow, and expensive to use.
+*\[note 8\]*: "As it grew in popularity, Bitcoin became cumbersome, slow, and expensive to use.
 It takes about 10 minutes to validate most transactions using the cryptocurrency and the transaction fee has been at a median of about \$20 this year."
 By Eswar Prasad, *New York Times*, Jun 15, 2021.

-[^9]: There appear to be other protocols issued from the original white paper that claim to be more transaction focused; as with Ethereum, we exclude them from this analysis.
+*\[note 9\]*: There appear to be other protocols issued from the original white paper that claim to be more transaction focused; as with Ethereum, we exclude them from this analysis.

 To date, twelve years into its life, in spite of all the fanfare, but with the possible exception of the price tag of Salvadoran permanent residence (3 bitcoins), there are currently no prices fixed in bitcoin floating in fiat currencies in the economy.

 ## Principles For A Currency

 First, let's discuss the demonetization of gold.
 In 1971, the U.S. government terminated the Bretton Woods Agreement, ending the convertibility of the U.S. dollar into gold.
-Gold stocks were growing too slowly, and, as mentioned earlier, much of it went to jewelry and industry — the most robust theory is that there was not enough gold to keep up with economic growth[^1o].
-Furthermore, there had been long debates over the hampering of monetary policy by sticking to metals, as witnessed by the bullionist controversy[^11].
+Gold stocks were growing too slowly, and, as mentioned earlier, much of it went to jewelry and industry — the most robust theory is that there was not enough gold to keep up with economic growth *\[note 10\]*.
+Furthermore, there had been long debates over the hampering of monetary policy by sticking to metals, as witnessed by the bullionist controversy *\[note 11\]*.
 It appears that developed economies have trouble hooking their currencies to a commodity.

-[^1o]: Ironically the U.S. deficit caused the dollar to be more widely available and used, in stable supply, by what is called the Triffin paradox.
+*\[note 10\]*: Ironically the U.S. deficit caused the dollar to be more widely available and used, in stable supply, by what is called the Triffin paradox.

-[^11]: Even Ricardo got drawn in, see Ricardo’s 1811-1816 arguments \[8\], \[9\], and commentary by Jevons \[10\].
+*\[note 11\]*: Even Ricardo got drawn in, see Ricardo’s 1811-1816 arguments[^r8][^r9], and commentary by Jevons[^r10].

 In the early 1970s, the Hunt brothers started to hoard silver (when they started, U.S. citizens were banned from directly owning gold), and accelerated their hoarding in the late 1970s, turning it into a squeeze.
 It lead to a speculative explosion in the price of silver, as shown in Fig 3, leading by contagion to between a fivefold and tenfold increase in the price of precious metals.
 Then, upon the deflation of the bubble, metals gave back more than half of their gains and languished for more than two decades.
 At the time of writing, 41 years later, neither gold nor silver have, inflation adjusted, reached their previous peak.
 The same effect took place in 2008-2009 in the wake of the banking crisis: gold and silver jumped upwards between 80 and 120 % then subsequently lost most of their gains.